 Fees.
 While it may be tedious, reading the fine print can save you a lot of money in the area of fees.
 Before you open a new card, be aware if balance transfer fees, annual fees, or even rate hikes for payments that are past due are in the terms.
 Look for cards that offer no balance transfer fees, no annual fees, and that aren't going to gouge you if you make a payment a few days late.

 Rewards.
 While not important to everyone, some people really enjoy earning credit card rewards.
-Airline points, cash back programs, philanthropy programs (like Financial Center's new Cathedral branded VISA card which gives back to Cathedral High School), and gasoline discounts are just a few of the rewards offered through many credit card companies.
+Airline points, cash back programs, philanthropy programs, and gasoline discounts are just a few of the rewards offered through many credit card companies.
 Most often, you'll be given a choice of the type of reward program you'd like to enroll in.
 Research your options, and pick the program that fits your goals and pays you the most dollar for dollar.